Strengths and expertise

 - Professor Laurence Boulle (Alternative Dispute Resolution)

 The evidence-based movement has had a transformative influence on research and practice in numerous disciplines, including healthcare, education, management and policy.
-Law lags behind.
 In many respects, law remains ‘eminence-based’, relying on the opinions of authority figures, rather than on robust and thorough research evidence.
 Too often, there is a gulf between academic research and the reality of lawmaking and legal practice.
 Newcastle Law School leads the evidence-based movement in the legal sphere.

-Newcastle Law School is committed to undertaking evidence-based research that asks and answers questions that will have impacts within and beyond academia, including contributions to law reform, public policy, professional practice and, more broadly, to society, the economy, culture, and the environment.
+Our School is committed to undertaking evidence-based research that asks and answers questions with impacts within and beyond academia, including contributions to law reform, public policy, professional practice and, more broadly, to society, the economy, culture, and the environment.